ppapasaikas/SANJUAN/README.txt

 > /full/path/to/SANJUAN/bin/sanjuan.pl

-You might define a link to sanjuan.pl in any of your PATH directories to allow execution of sanjuan anywhere.
+You might define a link to sanjuan.pl in any of your PATH directories to allow easier execution.

 > ln -s /one/of/my/directories/inPATH/sanjuan /full/path/to/SANJUAN/bin/sanjuan.pl